Learn More About The Movements of Your Liner Shipping Containers During Transit

 Think about the fixed schedule of a train route or a bus line.
 This system is very similar to the regular service scheduled on liner containerships.
 Ultimately, the concept of shipping is simple: the manufacturer sends the goods over via a transit system – in this case, ocean shipping – and they travel on a designated route until they arrive at the destination port.
-But actually, there is so much more to the transit story of how your favorite pair of shoes makes it way to your local retailer.
+But actually, there is so much more to the transit story of how your favorite pair of shoes make their way to your local retailer.

 So what really happens from beginning to end throughout the overseas shipping itinerary?
 This step-by-step guide illustrates each stage of transport:

 - As per the instruction of the freight forwarder, a trucking company will arrive at the Chinese factory.
 Here, they load up the order of 500 new shoes, along with any other orders placed by other retailers.
-They are loaded into the freight containers and sealed with heavy duty locks.
+They are loaded into the freight containers and sealed with heavy-duty locks.

-- The freight forwarding company directs the trucking to delivery the container to a port in China, where workers load it onto a shipping line.
+- The freight forwarding company directs the trucking to deliver the container to a port in China, where workers load it onto a shipping line.
 Here, transport documents will be requested by the government to ensure everything is legitimate.

 - Once safely loaded on the container ship, the cargo heads towards its destination port.
 Upon arrival, the vessel will present the necessary information to receive clearance to dock.
 Once it has arrived, dock workers will assist with unloading the containers that have the shoes.